Methods

 7. Data Masking Challenges

 The Energy Atlas must adhere to data privacy guidelines from the California Public Utilities Commission 2014 Decision 14-05-016 by Judge Sullivan.
-As such, geographies are masked if there are less than 15 non-residential customers, or if one account consumes more than 15% of the total energy in a geography.
+As such, geographies are masked if they contain fewer than 15 nonresidential customers, or if one account consumes more than 15% of the total energy in a geography.
 For residential, there must be more than 100 customers.
 These privacy regulations trigger certain use types more than others.
 For example, industrial consumption is largely masked for a majority of geographies due to individual industrial customers consuming a disproportionate amount of energy in an area (i.e. refineries, large production facilities, etc.).

 Data Preparation